When will international travel return? A country-by-country guide to coronavirus recovery

 Flights will take place through Royal Air Maroc and Air Arabia.
 Anyone returning to Morocco will have to provide negative PRC and serological test taken 48 hours before entering the country.
 Ferries will be available to bring citizens back to Morocco from some countries and they will have the option to take a test onboard.

 To help fight coronavirus, Morocco has rapidly expanded its fleet of drones for surveillance, public service announcements and sanitization.

-This phase is expected to last until 1 June, when the government will reassess and potentially enter a third phase.
-Until then, foreign visitors will continue to be banned and masks will be required in public places.
+This phase is expected to last until September when the government will reassess and potentially enter the fifth phase.
+The final phase will allow for air travel to resume and the border to reopen.

 The Seychelles is going to extremes to protect itself from coronavirus.
 TPG cruise reporter Gene Sloan writes about the small island nation off the coast of Africa banning cruise ships until 2022.